 Kimmy Quillin is a Brooklyn-based painter whose work can be seen on the walls of Good Move as well as in Domino Magazine, West Elm and at Uprise Art.
-In addition to presenting her solo show Many Moons at Chinatown Soup in November 2019 she is looking forward to showing at Philadelphia gallery Spite Haus in December and participating in the Pocoapoco residency in Oaxaca, Mexico in February 2020.
+In addition to presenting her solo show Many Moons at Chinatown Soup in November 2019 she is looking forward to showing at Philadelphia gallery Spite Haus from December 14th to January 11th and participating in the Pocoapoco residency in Oaxaca, Mexico in February 2020.
 Kimmy lives and works in Brooklyn, NY.

 To inquire about purchasing, payment plans or for questions about custom artwork, please use the form below or email kequillin[at]gmail[dot]com

 Where are you from and where do you reside?

 I’m originally from La Crosse, Wisconsin and have lived in New York since 2006.

 What’s your favorite part of living in New York?